Arbitrated Indirect Treatment Comparisons: Introduction

-which matches the distribution of race in the BC trial.
+which matches the distribution of race in the AC trial.
 Under these weights, the weighted estimate of the treatment effect for drug B vs.~drug C in the BC trial is

 The MAIC estimate of the treatment effect for drug A vs.~drug B is then equal to

 This indicates that drug B is superior to drug A in improving the odds of survival when sponsor B performs MAIC.